 - The first cooperating association to create a modern fundraising program, 1956

-- Today, there are over 65 national park cooperating associations, serving the 392 areas of the national park system.
+- Today, there are more than 65 national-park cooperating associations, serving the 392 areas of the national park system.

 Highlights and Accomplishments